AntonKrug/portableDebianBuild/README.md

 ./prepareDistribution.sh
 ```

-It will ask for root password which should be vagrant and install decent amount of packages.
+It will ask for root password which should be **vagrant** and install decent amount of packages.
 And then reboot the machine, if everything goes well you should boot into KDM.
-With vagrant/vagrant you should log into a desktop enviroment
+With user vagrant and password vagrant you should log into a desktop enviroment (you could enable automatic login if you wish)

 # Configuring KDE
 Just removing unecesarry things so it will not take as much resources: